 New techiques are being developed to increase the methane content in 'product gas', so that it is suitable for direct injection into the grid.
 For example ETW Energietechnik in Germany, which uses Pressure Swing Absorption (PSA) technology developed by Schmak Carbotech.

 In December 2013, the UK National Grid and Future Biogas announced an £8m anaerobic digestion project at Lindholme.
 The system will convert 35,000 metric tons of biomass into 12,000 cubic metres of biomethane for injection into the natural gas network.
 In February 2014, Iona Captial and Scotia Gas Networks announced an investment in a joint venture Keithick Biogas, the first biogas-to-grid project in Scotland, UK.

 To promote the potential of biomethane as a transport fuel, E.ON has entered the 2009 Swedish Touring Car Championship (STCC) with two gas-driven Volkswagen Sciroccos.
 E.ON is Sweden’s leading player in biogas.
 The company produces biogas, builds refueling stations and sells biogas.
 View at larger size >>

 Liquefied biogas as a transport fuel in Sweden

 In Summer 2012, a new liquefied biogas plant in Lidköping, Sweden, started operation.
-The plant produces transport fuel for cars, trucks and buses, in both gaseous and liquefied form, and is run by Lidköping Biogas AB, owned by Göteborg Energi AB and the Municipality of Lidköping.
-Swedish Biogas International Lidköping AB owns and operates the biogas production plant.
+The plant produces transport fuel for cars, trucks and buses, in both gaseous and liquefied form, and is run by Lidköping Biogas AB.
+Orignally owned by Göteborg Energi AB and the Municipality of Lidköping, with Swedish Biogas International Lidköping AB owning and operating the biogas production plant.
 It has since been sold to Fordonsgas a subsidiary of Air Liquide, France.

 Liquid biomethane from landfill to fuel commercial delivery vehicles in the UK